 Finally, after what genuinely felt like an hour, he was breathing and starting to get some colour to him.
 I honestly have no concept of time for how long they were working on him for, but it was long enough for me to think it was hopeless and that they were seconds away from giving up altogether.
 I waited and waited to see them stop and turn around before telling me the worst had happened.
 But thankfully that didn’t happen.
 Joshua may have never had his first cry, but he was okay.

 Joshua was then weighed, and they joked around about the size of him.
 It was the first time anyone in the room smiled and to be honest, I didn’t join in.
 I was in shock and couldn’t process what just happened – mainly because no-one had bothered to keep me informed about anything.

 However, with my current pregnancy the hospital (a different, better one!) have been able to find out that a natural birth should never have been attempted.
-Joshua was in the complete wrong position with his shoulders blocking the way, his back in the wrong position, cord wrapped around his face with his elbow sticking out and just generally not safe for birth.
+Joshua was in the wrong position with his shoulders blocking the way, his back in the wrong position, cord wrapped around his face with his elbow sticking out and just generally not safe for birth.
 They also assume he was laying on my nerves, making the pain much more intense than a normal birth should be.
-Thankfully, Joshua only had a few minor problems for a few months after birth, which went away.
+Thankfully, Joshua only had a few minor problems for a few months after birth, which did disappear.
 However, we almost lost him and apparently, he could have ended up with brain damage as a result of the birth.
 The team of people I saw during my labour failed to listen to me about my concerns or identify problems – despite Joshua’s heart rate being really low for approx. 18 hours.
-Had I of been at the hospital I’m under now, it would have been an immediate emergency c-section, and nothing that happened would have.
+Had I of been at the hospital I’m under now, it would have been an emergency c-section as he wasn’t safe for a natural delivery.